Darren Connell (comedian): Life and career

 In 2019, his show, Abandon All Hope played to a sell out audience at the 2019 edition of the Glasgow Comedy Festival.

 Despite having very little acting experience, Connell was cast as Bobby in the BBC Scotland mockumentary series Scot Squad.
 The role earned him a best actor nomination at the 2015 British Academy Scotland New Talent Awards.

 As of early 2019, he hosted the podcast The Darren Connell Show on Glasgow Live, which has featured guest appearances from Grado, Loki and Greg Hemphill.

+In September 2021, he launched the podcast Straight White Whale with producer and co-host Paul Shields.